xifeiwu/busybox/README.md

 ## Intro

-This is a busybox for frequently used stable tools that can run globally.
+This is a busybox for frequently used stable tools that can be run as a global bin command.

 ## Dir bin and src/commander